Please Note: This article relates to non cystic acne. For help with cystic acne, please consult with a dermatologist.

 Lactoferrin works in several ways to potentially improve acne.

-Through its iron-regulating role, lactoferrin essentially gets rid of the main food source for pathogens, including P. acnes.
+Through its iron-regulating role, lactoferrin essentially gets rid of the main food source for agents believe to lead to cause acne, including P. acnes.
 By starving P. acnes, lactoferrin can help to neutralize one of the main contributors to acne.

 Along with its iron-regulating abilities, lactoferrin has also been shown to possess powerful antioxidant properties.
 Antioxidants work to combat free radicals, which have been created through the natural process of oxidation.
-Free radicals are known to cause damage to cells, tissue, and DNA itself, resulting in ongoing oxidative stress, which can promote inflammation leading to the formation of acne.
+Free radicals are known to cause damage to cells, tissue, and DNA itself, resulting in ongoing oxidative stress, which can promote causal factors which may lead to the formation of acne.

 Most statements about diet and acne are myths (chocolate and greasy foods probably won’t trigger acne), but gut health is closely tied to acne formation.
-Poor gut and digestive health can lead to acne or exacerbate existing acne lesions.
-You already know that lactoferrin can help to neutralize and eliminate harmful bacteria, but lactoferrin can also help to feed the beneficial gut bacteria.
+Poor gut and digestive health can lead to acne or exacerbate existing acne.
+You already know that lactoferrin can help to neutralize and eliminate negative bacteria, but lactoferrin can also help to feed the beneficial gut bacteria.
 Healthy gut flora can help to promote proper digestion and nutrient absorption.